digital-york/yorkshire-dictionary/README.md

 For more information on the deployment process, see [here](https://devcenter.heroku.com/articles/git#deploying-code).

 Asset precompilation is automatically executed during the push stage if deploying to Heroku, as long as no precompiled assets are included in the app directory.
 See [here](https://devcenter.heroku.com/articles/rails-asset-pipeline#compiling-assets-during-slug-compilation) for more information.

+Once the push is successful, you can set up the data.
+First of all, set up the schema with the following command:

+`heroku run rails db:schema:load`

+You can now run the import process with:

+`heroku run rails yhd:import`

+See the 'Importing Data' section for further information on the import process.

 ## Importing data
 _See `import_readme.md` for more information_